-Ixora coccinea ‘Yellow’ is part of the Rubiaceae family of plants.
-Ixora coccinea is also known as Burning Love, Flame Flower, Flame of the Woods, West Indian Jasmine, or Penkduli.
-It is a multi-branched evergreen shrub.
+Family and Common Names Ixora coccinea ‘Yellow’ is a remarkable member of the Rubiaceae family of plants.
+It is also recognized by several common names, including Burning Love, Flame Flower, Flame of the Woods, West Indian Jasmine, and Penkduli.

 Characteristics and Habitat This vibrant plant is characterized by its multi-branched evergreen shrub structure.
 It thrives in warm climates and acidic soil, making it ideal for tropical regions.
 In colder climates, it is commonly grown as a potted plant indoors or as an annual.
 Ixora coccinea is native to Southern India, Sri Lanka, and Bangladesh.
 Suriname has even designated it as its national flower.
 Furthermore, this plant holds significance in Hindu worship and is utilized in Ayurveda, the traditional medicine of India.

 Exquisite Flowers and Foliage The allure of Ixora coccinea lies in its remarkable corymbs of florets, which are widely adored.
 Each tubular flower consists of four delicate petals, exhibiting a dazzling range of colors from orange and red to pink and, in the case of the ‘Yellow’ variety, a bright yellow.
 The plant’s leaves are equally captivating, boasting a lustrous and leathery texture with a vivid shade of green.
 With a height ranging from 3 to 8 feet or 90 centimeters to 2.4 meters, Ixora coccinea adds an enchanting presence to any garden or landscape.

 Pruning: Prune Ixora coccinea ‘Yellow’ annually, preferably in early spring before new growth emerges.
 This practice helps maintain a compact and well-shaped shrub.
 Remove any dead or damaged branches and trim back excessive growth to promote a desirable appearance.